BeauJoh/thesis/source/10-chapter-2-background-information-and-related-work.md

 Mitra et al. [@mitra2018development] evaluate a prototype nCore Brown-Dwarf system where each node contains an ARM Cortex-A15 host CPU, a single Texas Instruments Keystone II DSP and two Keystone I DSPs.
 They compare the performance and energy-efficiency of dense matrix multiplication and a real-world scientific code for biostructure based drug design against conventional x86 based HPC systems with attached accelerators.
 They show a Brown-Dwarf node is competitive with contemporary systems for memory-bound computations and show the C66x multi-core DSP is capable of running floating-point intensive HPC application codes.

+Reagen et al. [@reagen2013quantifying] consider the energy efficiency of accelerators by exploring properties of workloads and how these properties affect the shape of the large design space of hardware accelerators.
+They examine implementations of five benchmarks in terms of energy and explore the architectural parameters by sweeping through four configurable directives -- loop unrolling, array partitioning, pipelining and Multiplier Stages.
+Their work provides insight around which workloads benefit most from acceleration.

 Research around the suitability of ARM CPUs for HPC systems is highly active, with comparisons against the conventional Intel and AMD CPUs being made and the potential strengths of ARM systems when striving for energy efficiency  [@maqbool2015evaluating][@rajovic2014tibidabo1][@jarus2013performance].
 Isambard [@feldman_2017_isambard] and Astra [@lacy2018building] systems use the Cavium ThunderX2 CPU accelerator, where each ThunderX2 accelerator consists of 32 high-end ARM cores operating at 2.1 GHz [@mcintoshcomparative].